Northeast League: After the merger

 After the four-year merger, the Northeast League returned to its status as a separate entity following the 2002 season.
 In that time, Northeast League teams won all four league titles as the Diamond Dogs, Lumberjacks, and Jackals defeated their Northern League opponents.
 The league returned to play in 2003 with eight teams.
 Elmira, Allentown, and New Jersey rejoined the league as they had left it.
 The Adirondack Lumberjacks relocated to Bangor, returning a team to Maine for the first time since the Blue Ox folded.
 Joining them were two Northern League expansion teams and two revived franchises.
-In 1999 and 2002, the Northern League expanded into Quebec City, Quebec and Brockton, Massachusetts and these two teams, Québec Capitales and the Brockton Rox, became part of the revived Northeast League.
+In 1999 and 2002, the Northern League expanded into Quebec City, Quebec, and Brockton, Massachusetts, and these two teams, Québec Capitales and the Brockton Rox, became part of the revived Northeast League.

 Meanwhile, in 1999 and 2000, the Massachusetts Mad Dogs and the Waterbury Spirit franchises went dormant.
-The Mad Dogs were bought by Jonathan Fleisig, who moved the team to Pittsfield, Massachusetts where they played in Wahconah Park as the Berkshire Black Bears.
-Nicholas Lopardo, meanwhile, bought the remnants of the Spirit and relaunched the team as the North Shore Spirit in the Mad Dogs' old home of Lynn, Massachusetts at Fraser Field.
+The Mad Dogs were bought by Jonathan Fleisig, who moved the team to Pittsfield, Massachusetts, where they played in Wahconah Park as the Berkshire Black Bears.
+Nicholas Lopardo, meanwhile, bought the remnants of the Spirit and relaunched the team as the North Shore Spirit in the Mad Dogs' old home of Lynn, Massachusetts, at Fraser Field.

-After the Rox won the 2003 league title, Berkshire moved to New Haven, Connecticut as the New Haven County Cutters while Allentown folded and were replaced by a traveling team, the Northeast League Aces.
+After the Rox won the 2003 league title, Berkshire moved to New Haven, Connecticut, as the New Haven County Cutters while Allentown folded and were replaced by a traveling team, the Northeast League Aces.
 The 2004 season, proving to be the final Northeast League season, New Jersey defeated North Shore in the league championship series.
-New Jersey, Brockton, North Shore, New Haven, Quebec, and Elmira became part of the Canadian American Association of Professional Baseball (or Can-Am League) along with an expansion franchise in Worcester, Massachusetts and a traveling team formed when Bangor's charter for the new league was rescinded.
+New Jersey, Brockton, North Shore, New Haven, Quebec, and Elmira became part of the Canadian American Association of Professional Baseball (or Can-Am League) along with an expansion franchise in Worcester, Massachusetts, and a traveling team formed when Bangor's charter for the new league was rescinded.

-As of 2021, only two Northeast League teams still exist as professional clubs.
-New Jersey and Quebec continued to be members of the Can-Am League until that league merged with the Frontier League in 2020, where both are still members.
+As of 2025, only two Northeast League teams still exist as professional clubs, with a third recently adopting the name of a former club.
+New Jersey and Quebec have existed continuously during this time and joined the Frontier League after it absorbed the Can-Am League.
+Brockton, meanwhile, rejoined the professional ranks with an expansion franchise in said league in 2024; after playing a season as the New England Knockouts alongside the original Rox, who became a collegiate summer league team, the Frontier League team was rebranded as the Rox and the original franchise was folded.